 Queer City is a non-fictional book by Peter Ackroyd and is an insight into the queer history of London.
-The author splits and divides the history into specific parts of queer London up to the modern day, and starts with the language.
-During the course of the book, Ackroyd explores the origin of words like “gay” and “lesbian,” the author goes on an exploration of words associated with homosexuality.
+The author splits and divides the history into specific parts of queer London up to the modern-day, and starts with the language.
+During the book, Ackroyd explores the origin of words like “gay” and “lesbian,” the author goes on an exploration of words associated with homosexuality.

-In addition, I also love Ackroyds final statement in the book, ‘“This book is a celebration, as well as a history, of the continual and various human world maintained in its diversity despite persecution, condemnation and affliction.
+Besides, I also love Ackroyd’s final statement in the book, ‘“This book is a celebration, as well as a history, of the continual and various human world maintained in its diversity despite persecution, condemnation, and affliction.
 It represents the ultimate triumph of London.’
-These words at the back of the book is inspiring, and makes me proud of an aspect of queer history – plus its nice to learn about a part of history that isn’t Stonewall or the AIDS crisis (though the book does briefly touch on these two events later in the book).
+These words at the back of the book is inspiring, and makes me proud of an aspect of queer history – plus it’s nice to learn about a part of history that isn’t Stonewall or the AIDS crisis (though the book does briefly touch on these two events later in the book).

-Furthermore, I also like the chronological order of the book – .
-Obviously the nature of using existing evidence means that Ackroyd’s research will tend to be on incidents which moved over into public knowledge and these will most likely be court cases when something has gone wrong.
+Furthermore, I also like the chronological order of the book- Obviously, the nature of using existing evidence means that Ackroyd’s research will tend to be on incidents that moved over into public knowledge and these will most likely be court cases when something has gone wrong.
 There’s the odd surprising fact, however.
-He states that in terms of population, there were probably as many “gay bars” in 17th Century as in 21st Century London.
+He states that in terms of population, there were probably as many “gay bars” in the 17th Century as in 21st Century London.
 It also just makes sense that you would go in chronological order for a majority of the book (though the evidence may vary).

 Though I do understand why people would understand why people wouldn’t be thrilled by the title, especially since the word ‘queer’ has been used in a derogatory way in the past, but it has been reclaimed by some.
 Ackroyd also defends the use of the term queer as the word now commonly used by academics and “Queer Studies” appears in academia.
 I personally don’t mind the title, as well as the word ‘queer‘ because it is a part of our history – so I think it’s important to reclaim it.
 Again, I can understand why some may have a gripe with the term.